trash/trash.github.io/_posts/2016-12-11-return-of-the-jedai.md

 ## What's Next

 The next month is going to be rather hectic with holidays but I predict a lot of downtime working on game code.
-As always if you're interested you can check in on what I'm working on at my [Trello Board](https://trello.com/b/nflkl8Nn/ripple) which lists everything I'm actively working on.
+As always if you're interested you can check in on what I'm doing over on my [Trello Board](https://trello.com/b/nflkl8Nn/ripple) which lists everything I'm actively working on.

 Big picture I'm still in the process of porting over the major functionality that was in the game before the rewrite.
 I've also decided to hone in the feature-set a bit and to leave out of a lot of the more in-depth simulation-y bits.
 The end goal is to get something like a functional [Majesty](http://store.steampowered.com/app/25990/) clone working in the near future.
 When that's working and fun, then I can start tacking on and refining the more Dwarf-Fortress-y systems I had before.